uitsmijter/Documentation/content/working-with-uitsmijter/tenants.md

 # Managing Tenants

 Tenants are the highest-level entity in Uitsmijter, representing isolated organizations or domains with their own authentication configuration.
 This guide shows you how to work with tenants in a Kubernetes environment using `kubectl` commands.

 ## Understanding Tenants

 A tenant represents an isolated authentication domain with:
 - **Unique hosts**: Domain names that this tenant serves
 - **JavaScript providers**: Custom authentication logic
-- **Clients**: OAuth2 applications that can authenticate users
 - **Configuration**: JWT algorithm, interceptor settings, and information URLs

 For conceptual information about tenants, see [Entities](/configuration/entities).
 For detailed configuration options, see [Tenant and client configuration](/configuration/tenant_client_config).